nbulaj/proxy_fetcher/README.md

  #     @response_time=5217, @speed=48, @type="HTTP", @anonymity="High">, ... ]
 ```

-You can initialize proxy manager without loading proxy list from the remote server by passing `refresh: false` on initialization:
+You can initialize proxy manager without immediate load of proxy list from the remote server by passing `refresh: false` on initialization:

 ```ruby
 manager = ProxyFetcher::Manager.new(refresh: false) # just initialize class instance